 Skylum Luminar 3 is an all-in-one photo organising and non-destructive editing program, a bit like a novice-friendly Lightroom.
 There is also a Luminar Flex version which works as a standalone photo editor and plug-in.

-Luminar 4 will replace Luminar 3 but won’t arrive until autumn 2019.
+Luminar 4 will replace Luminar 3 but won’t arrive until November 2019.
 Skylum is keeping quiet about its other new features, and we don’t yet know if Luminar Flex will get the new AI Sky Replacement tool.

 You can order Luminar 4 now at a special launch price here.